 On our Cap Ferrat family walk we had a swim on Les Fossettes Beach.

 Walk around Cap Ferrat: the loop around Pointe de Saint-Hospice

 The Pointe de Saint-Hospice loop is a short extra loop.
 It goes around a smaller peninsula and comes back almost where it left.

-The loop follows the seashore to the Pointe and from there back to Paloma beach on the other side and on to Saint-Jean village.
+The loop follows the seashore to the Pointe and back to Paloma Beach and on to Saint-Jean village on the other side.